Sir William Romney's School, Tetbury

 Sir William Romney's School is an 11–16 secondary school with academy status in Tetbury, Gloucestershire, England.
 Pupils come from the Tetbury, Leighterton, Stroud, Cirencester, Nailsworth and Avening areas.
 In 2016 the school achieved a 'Good' rating from Ofsted.

 History

-School

 Sir William Romney (d.
 1611), a native of Tetbury, was one of the founders of the East India Company.
 He set aside some money in his will for a school to help children read and write.

 In 1837 a National School was built off the Charlton road.
 In 1921 a grammar school called Sir Willam Romney's School was opened in Long Street.
 In 1952 it had become a comprehensive school, and in 1969 it moved to the current site at the end of Lowfield Road.
 The school was awarded Performing Arts status in 2005.